RinkuLib/RinkuLib/docs/articles/codegen/configuration.md

 }
 ```

-Without `Namespace`, an output path such as `Data/Generated` is appended to the project namespace.
+Without `Namespace`, the generated namespace is derived from the project namespace and output path.

 ## Accessibility